dobesv/dobesv.github.com/about.markdown

 ---
 layout: index
-title: About | Dobes Vandermeer
+title: A Bit About Myself (Dobes Vandermeer)
 ---

 ## Objectives